Service Endpoint vs Private Endpoint for Azure Storage

 Variation 2.
 An application in AppSubnet must access an Azure Storage account over the public endpoint, but only traffic from that subnet should be allowed, and the traffic should stay on the Microsoft backbone.
 The administrator does not want to create a private IP for the service.
 Which two actions should be taken?
 Select two.

-Why A: Enabling a service endpoint for Microsoft.Storage on AppSubnet (Option A) allows traffic from that subnet to reach the Azure Storage account over the Microsoft backbone, bypassing the public internet.
-This satisfies the requirement that traffic stays on the Microsoft backbone without needing a private IP for the service.
+Why A: Enabling a service endpoint for Microsoft.Storage on AppSubnet (Option A) allows traffic from that subnet to route to the Azure Storage account over the Microsoft backbone while still using the public endpoint.
+In addition, the storage account firewall must be configured to allow traffic from AppSubnet (Option B); without this rule, the service endpoint traffic will be rejected.
+Together these actions fulfill the requirements without creating a private IP.

 Variation 3.
 An existing application in AppSubnet1 must access an Azure Storage account.
 The team does not want to add a private endpoint or change DNS records, but they do want to allow access only from AppSubnet1.
 Which configuration should the administrator use?

-Why A: Option A is correct because enabling the Microsoft.Storage service endpoint on AppSubnet1 allows traffic from that subnet to be routed directly to the Azure Storage service over the Azure backbone network, bypassing the internet.
+Why A: Enabling the Microsoft.Storage service endpoint on AppSubnet1 allows traffic from that subnet to be routed directly to the Azure Storage service over the Azure backbone network, bypassing the internet.
 By then restricting the storage account's firewall to 'selected virtual networks' and adding AppSubnet1's virtual network and subnet, access is limited exclusively to that subnet without needing a private endpoint or DNS changes.

 Variation 4.
 An application in a subnet must access an Azure Storage account over a private IP.
 The storage account must not be reachable through its public endpoint, and access should be limited to that subnet only.
 Which configuration should the administrator implement?

-Why B: Option B is correct because a private endpoint assigns a private IP from the subnet to the storage account, effectively bringing the service into the virtual network.
+Why B: A private endpoint assigns a private IP from the subnet to the storage account, effectively bringing the service into the virtual network.
 Disabling public network access ensures the storage account is only reachable via that private endpoint, meeting the requirement to block public endpoint access and limit access to the specific subnet.

 This AZ-104 practice question is part of Courseiva's free Microsoft certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the AZ-104 exam.